LaupWing/blog_posts/src/pages/2020-01-06-post-two/index.md

 *   **L**oad: Keep the user on the strain of thoughts by responding within 1s (you can think of laoding a page).
 (1s)

 ## Native App?
-Users dont care about if an app is an progressive web app or a native app.
+Users dont care about if an app is an progressive web app or an native app.
 The user cares about the app behave like an app.
 And with behave you can think about performance and interaction.
 Does the app perform well and does it do the things you want it to do (interaction).

 So which part of the rail acronym do we put the most imporance in?
 See the image below.
 ![alt text](https://github.com/LaupWing/blog_posts/blob/master/src/images/rail.png?raw=true)